-Chloride is an essential element in the blood that plays important roles in acid and electrolyte balance, kidney and muscle function, and transport of minerals, water, and gases.
-Both high and low blood chloride levels can cause health issues.
-Keep reading to learn more about chloride, the disorders caused by changes in its concentration, and how to resolve them.
+Chloride is an essential element in the blood that plays an important role in acid and electrolyte balance, kidney and muscle function, and transport of minerals, water, and gases.
+Keep reading to learn more about the chloride blood test and normal electrolyte and chloride levels.

 - A healthy mineral concentration, acid level, and electrical balance of the body fluids

 - Fluid and mineral movement between cellular compartments

 - Acid production in the stomach

 - Muscular activity

 - Transport of oxygen and carbon dioxide by red blood cells

 The average adult consumes 5.8-11.8 g chloride a day from salt .

 Chloride is mainly excreted through the kidneys into the urine (although 99.1% is reabsorbed), dependent on the body requirements and chloride intake [4, 2].

 What Is the Chloride Blood Test?